kkipngenokoech/100_days_of_code/dailylog.md

 **thoughts:** styling our templates makes them look nice and so we are going to do this using bootstrap, the major heavy lifting has already been done for us.

 **link to work:** [bootstrap](./DJANGO/news/templates/base.html)

+## DAY 23 August 27th, 2022
+#### (django-crispy-forms)
+this is a third party package
+lets pipenv install django-crispy-forms add it to the list of installed apps ('crispy_forms') we should also add CRISPY_TEMPLATE_PACK = 'bootstrap4' at the bottom of our file